zorath-env Documentation

 zenv check

 Validates your .env file against the schema.
+Optionally scan for leaked secrets.
 Returns exit code 0 on success, 1 on failure.

 Options: